TamasNeumer/Ph03nix-InterviewPrep/Java/Testing/Mockito.md

 - `public static <T> OngoingStubbing<T> when(T methodCall)`
   - Enables stubbing methods.
 Use it when you want the mock to return particular value when particular method is called.
-- Stubbing can be overridden: for example common stubbing can go to fixture setup but the test methods can override it.
-Please note that overridding stubbing is a potential code smell that points out too much stubbing
 - Once stubbed, the method will always return a stubbed value, regardless of how many times it is called.
 - As you can see the method returns an instance of `OngoingStubbing<T>`.
 An `OngoingStub` allows you to add the "then" part of the relation with methods as:
   - `thenReturn(T value)`